jk5279/Projects/README.md

-# Projects
+# Scheduling Projects
-Random projects
-This is a repository for my random projects.
+This is a repository for projects related to scheduling.
 Still learning and getting used to the system...